On 1 March 2025, our changes to medicinal cannabis driving in Victoria took effect.

-On the 1st of March 2025, our amendment to the Road Safety Act 1986 took effect, which gives courts discretion not to cancel the licence of medicinal cannabis patients who test positive for the presence of tetrahydrocannabinol (THC) while driving in Victoria.
+An amendment to the Road Safety Act 1986 gives courts the discretion not to cancel a licence for medicinal cannabis patients who test positive for tetrahydrocannabinol (THC) while driving in Victoria.

 Previously, patients had no ability to defend themselves and no right to natural justice.